captaincouch/email-linux-update-notifications/README.md

 The only thing that needs to be edited is the `recipient@domain.tld` to the email address of choice.

+This was written primarily to be a quick tool used for a small project, but kept here for general reference purposes.

 The script, presented without comments:

 ```